TanStack/query/docs/src/pages/docs/guides/initial-query-data.md

 ## Initial Data

 There may be times when you already have the initial data for a query synchronously available in your app.
-If and when this is the case, you can use the `config.initialData` option to set the initial data for a query and skip the first round of fetching!
+If and when this is the case, you can use the `config.initialData` option to set the initial data for a query and skip the initial loading state!

-When providing an `initialData` value that is anything other than `undefined`:

-- The query `status` will initialize in a `success` state instead of `loading`
-- The query's `isStale` property will initialize as `false` instead of `true`.
-This can be overridden by setting the `initialStale` option to `true`
-- The query will not automatically fetch until it is invalidated somehow (eg. window refocus, queryCache refetching, `initialStale` is set to `true`, etc)

 ```js
 function Todos() {